Uni-Creator/FreeFirePhish/README.md

 Step 4} ./freefire.sh

- And you are all done!
+ And you are all done!!!

 # Working
 Hey guys let's start some phishing and catch some I'd and password.